riverbed/steelscript/docs/install/steelhead.rst

 Other than the special case described above, the installation is identical to installation for core SteelScript.
 Follow the directions described in one of the guides below to install ``steelscript`` along with any product specific packages.
-Then install ``steelscript.appfwk`` in the same manner:
+Then install ``steelscript.steelhead`` in the same manner:

 * :doc:`/install/toc`